 Such content blocks include modal pop-ups, banners and image sliders.

-Another effective way to drive revenue through personalization techniques is to use dynamic personalized product recommendations.
+Another effective way to drive revenue through personalisation techniques is to use dynamic personalised product recommendations.

-These personalized product recommendations are based on site visitor data, behavioral data and session history.
+These personalised product recommendations are based on site visitor data, behavioural data and session history.
 The main objective is to increase the average order value of each shopping session per customer.

 This can be achieved through cross-selling and up-selling strategies.